CyberCRI/RedWire/README.md

   - As a tree?
 - Would require.js bindings on actions be useful for internal libraries?
 - Can an action call one function (such as stop()) from within another (like update())?
+- How to handle foreach?
+  - One action deal with multiple models?
+  - A foreach action that loops on the model?
+  - Composable actions- a single action is folded into a foreach action?
+- Should action be able to create/remove other actions on the fly?

 Findings
 ========